Building a Scenario - Learning Path

 Summary Tab - Post to Planner Worksheets

-The Summary tab displays all budget lines that exist in the scenario and allows for posting those lines into the Planner Budget.
+The Personnel Scenario Summary tab displays all budget lines that exist in the scenario and allows for posting those lines into the Planner Budget.
 This is a helpful, consolidated view of personnel data that can be filtered as needed.
 Personnel will not update any Planner Budget until a user navigates to the Summary tab of a scenario and posts the scenario to a Planner Budget.
+A default allocation is automatically selected and loaded.

 Filtering and viewing

 The Summary page allows for filtering in both the criteria above and the column filters on individual columns.
 Note that statistical accounts are not included in totals with GL accounts.
-You can filter the Pay Type criteria at the top of the screen to adjust which pay types are shown.
+You can filter the Pay Type criteria to adjust which pay types are shown.

 Applying an Allocation